Alaska Airlines Flight 1282: Investigation

 The cockpit voice recorder (CVR) was overwritten after the accident.
 The CVR on the aircraft records a two-hour loop, and the circuit breaker in the cockpit was not pulled to stop the recording after the aircraft landed.
 NTSB chair Jennifer Homendy subsequently called for extending capacity to 25 hours, rather than the currently mandated two hours, on all new and existing aircraft.
 If implemented, the new rule will align with International Civil Aviation Organization (ICAO) and European Union Aviation Safety Agency's (EASA) current regulations.

 On January 8, United Airlines stated they had found loose bolts during inspections on an undisclosed number of grounded aircraft.
 Alaska Airlines also announced their inspections had found loose bolts on "many" aircraft.

-On January 9, Boeing's president and CEO, Dave Calhoun acknowledged the company's mistake in a company-wide meeting on safety and transparency following this accident.
-The company pledged for full transparency and cooperation in the investigation with the NTSB and FAA.
+On January 9, Boeing's president and CEO, Dave Calhoun, acknowledged the company's mistake in a company-wide meeting on safety and transparency following this accident.
+The company pledged full transparency and cooperation in the investigation with the NTSB and FAA.
 In an interview with CNBC on January 10, Dave Calhoun described it as a quality control issue and said that a "quality escape" had occurred.
 Also on January 10, the FAA notified Boeing that it was under investigation for "alleged noncompliance" with regulations relating to new aircraft inspection and testing.